whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** `moods` ***
-  - [-] Show a live-updated list of user moods
+  - [-] Show a live-updated list of user moods...

 *** `painters` ***
   - [] A listing / gallery view.